 1. Grow Some of Your Own Food

 One of the best (and most delicious) ways to make your garden eco-friendly is to grow some of your own food.
 Where I live, much of our produce is trucked in from other countries for most of the year.
-By growing some of your own veggies, herbs, and berries you’ll decrease your reliance on conventional food delivery systems which include emissions from large-scale farming, storage/refrigeration, and transportation.
-You’ll also have less grass to mow if you turn a portion of your lawn into a garden!
+By growing some of your own veggies, herbs, and berries you’ll decrease your reliance on food delivery systems which include emissions from large-scale farming, storage/refrigeration, and transportation.
+You’ll also have less grass to mow if a portion of your lawn is garden!

 Greens like kale are easy to grow and can be sown successively (and even in the winter in some areas).
 Perennial berry plants like blueberry bushes and raspberry canes are also excellent producers for the home garden.
 Fruit trees like apples can handle cold winters and the fruit can be stored for months in a cellar.
 You can even buy fruit and nut trees online during the dormant winter season.

 Even garlic is quite easy to grow at home (and is much healthier and more flavourful than imported garlic).
 Garlic can be planted in the fall or early spring.
 The scent of garlic growing has the added benefit of organic pest control as many pest insects don’t like the smell.
 It’s a win-win for an eco-friendly garden!

 2. Go Organic (And Know What That Really Means)